Can I or anybody else look through my phone to review the data I have sent via KOORCA®?

 All the information sent and stored using KOORCA® is locked in an encrypted database that has very strict and traceable access.
 Authorised access is only permitted to government emergency service employees as regulated by their internal policies and procedures and subject to strict security clearances and two-factor authentication.

 What if I tag someone on KOORCA® by mistake?
 Can I delete a photo once it has been sent?

 Once the image has been sent it can’t be retrieved, deleted or modified.
 It does not matter if you accidentally tag an image because it will only be reviewed if a reported crime or emergency call matches that data.
 Much of the data sent to KOORCA® will never need to be viewed.
 This feature removes the option for an offender to steal your device and review or delete the data.

 It’s FREE!
 No subscription fee and no advertising.
 We never collect person identification information from you, so we have no contact details to on-sell either.
 We can help you but we can’t extract money from you.
 This app is for the benefit of the community, by the people for the people!

 When would it be appropriate to tag something on KOORCA®?

 Whenever you think an image of what you are seeing could be useful for police or emergency response, or if you feel threatened or scared by someone or something, see anything that looks suspicious or see something you think doesn’t add up.
-Your photo could be of anything identifiable.
+Your footage could be of anything identifiable.
 For example, it could be of somebody, groups of people, number plates or vehicles, suspicious items, the scene of a serious accident or crime.

 Will I be forced to attend court to give evidence if my photo has helped solve a crime?

 CCTV type information usually plays only a small role in an investigation.
 Cases will not progress if the police do not gather a substantial amount of other evidence.
-Unless you contact police, reported the crime or were the victim of the crime then your filed data remains anonymous and your identity remains unknown.